 - Decide beforehand on rotating systems for anything that might cause a fight during the time on the road.
 For example, seat rotation, picking the next DVD, choosing the next snack, etc.

 - Begin making a master To Do list long before you leave on your trip.
-Determine when each item on the list should be done and write it on a calendar.
+Determine when to do each item on the list and write it on a calendar, such as haircuts, getting a pet/house-sitter, making car rental and hotel reservations, etc.

 - Include a list of things that have to be done or packed the morning that you leave, such as packing the ice chest, prescription medications, cell phone chargers, etc. Although my Last Minute Packing List is intended for emergency evacuations, it might give you some good ideas of what should go on your own vacation list.